mcgill-robotics/auv-sim-gazebo/README.md

 Unable to create the rendering window: OGRE EXCEPTION(3:RenderingAPIException): OpenGL 3.3 is not supported.
 ```

-It seems Ignition Fortress is using Ogre2 (rendering engine) which requires OpenGL > 3.3,
+It seems Ignition Fortress is using ogre (rendering engine) which requires OpenGL > 3.3,
 see [forum post](https://answers.gazebosim.org/question/27597/ignition-crashes-directly-after-start/).

 ##### Sol.
 1 - Use Ogre1 as render engine